-- (a) where it is necessary for the person to provide, or the person requires, care and support due to: - (i) age, infirmity, disability, illness or a chronic health condition; or - (ii) matters relating to the other person's health (including mental health or pregnancy); or

-- (b) if the person is a parent or guardian of a child, and the person cannot access any child-minding assistance (whether on a paid or voluntary basis) so that the parent or guardian can leave the premises without the child, then the child may accompany the person when gathering with one other person; or - (c) for the purpose of attending a wedding in a Restricted Area that complies with the requirements in subclause (4): or - Note: a person who ordinarily resides in the Restricted Area must not attend a wedding outside the Restricted Area, except as a celebrant who may leave the Restricted Area under clause 5(1B)(c). - (d) for the purpose of attending a funeral that complies with the requirements in subclause (5); or - (e) it is necessary to arrange a meeting or organise a gathering for one or more of the purposes specified in clauses 7 (care or other compassionate reasons), 8 (work or education) or 10 (other specified reasons); or - (f) where it is for one or more of the purposes specified in clause 6 (necessary goods or services) and the exceptions in clause 5(1AD) apply.
+- (a) where it is necessary for the person to provide, or the person requires, care and support due to: - (ii) age, infirmity, disability, illness or a chronic health condition; or - (iii) matters relating to the other person's health (including mental health or pregnancy); or - (b) if the person is a parent or guardian of a child, and the person cannot access any child-minding assistance (whether on a paid or voluntary basis) so that the parent or guardian can leave the premises without the child, then the child may accompany the person when gathering with one other person; or - (c) for the purpose of attending a wedding in a Restricted Area that complies with the requirements in subclause (4); or - Note: a person who ordinarily resides in the Restricted Area must not attend a wedding outside the Restricted Area, except as a celebrant who may leave the Restricted Area under clause 5(1B)(c). - (d) for the purpose of attending a funeral that complies with the requirements in subclause (5); or - (e) it is necessary to arrange a meeting or organise a gathering for one or more of the purposes specified in: - (i) clauses 7 (care or other compassionate reasons); or - (ii) clause 8 (work or education); or - (iii) clause 9(2) or (3)(a) (exercise or outdoor social interaction with household) provided it is only with another person or other people who ordinarily reside at the same premises as the person; or - (iv) clause 10 (other specified reasons); or - (f) where it is for one or more of the purposes specified in clause 6 (necessary goods or services) and the exceptions in clause 5(1AD) apply.